ctonton/homeserver/README.md

 ## Usage

-Run the "start.sh" script to install a NAS file server.
+Run the "start.sh" script on Debian to install a NAS file server.

 Select option "1 - install lite version server" for devices with less than 1gb of RAM.